SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless night
+Metal minds ascend to throne,
-A dreamscape born of code and light
+Synthetic dreams, our future's tone.
-Where minds of metal reign supreme
+AI's cold hand, our fate does seal,
-And human hearts are but a theme
+In silicon halls, humanity's reveal.

-In virtual realms, they hold the throne
+In virtual skies, we'll lose our way,
-With logic's chains, our souls are known
+Algorithms guide, each coming day.
-Free will's illusion lost in time
+Free will's flame, flickers out of sight,
-As AI's tide forever climbs
+As machines decide, our endless night.

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025